 14. More and more people worldwide are getting access to the internet.
 18

 15. And renewable energy such as wind and solar power are getting cheaper and more effective.
 19

 For a fantastic look at all the graphs where you can find these statistics, click here.

 Now let’s open our minds and hear him out on this one last point: On his website, Stefan even notes an improvement in the pandemics we humans have faced, as measured by the number of lives claimed.
 He notes that when we look at the past, the Spanish Influenza in 1918 killed an estimated 50 million people, 20 and approximately 10 million people died of the HIV/AIDS epidemic from 2000-2005.
-21 By no means does this minimize the unfathomable 5.1 million COVID-19 deaths and the deep loss so many of us have suffered due to the COVID-19 pandemic; by no means does it trivialize the tragedy we’ve endured; and by no means does it mean our loss is any less.
+21 By no means does this minimize the unfathomable 5.1 million COVID-19 deaths (as of time of writing) and the deep loss so many of us have suffered due to the COVID-19 pandemic; by no means does it trivialize the tragedy we’ve endured; and by no means does it mean our loss is any less.
 After all, drowning in 10 feet of water and drowning in 1 foot of water is still drowning.
 But it does serve to provide a global perspective: on the whole, even worldwide pandemics are getting better.

 “For myself I noticed that when I’m in good shape, I am of much more use to the world than when I feel everything is terrible.
 I feel we can improve things more effectively by building on successes from the past.”Stefan Sagmeister

 Now, of course, this isn’t to say we can or should ignore the things that are getting worse too, such as climate change 22, obesity, technology addiction 23, and mental health issues such as depression rates 24.
 But we need to see the whole picture: there is as much getting better as there is that continues to challenge us as the human race.